JackSzwergold/Writing/memories/The Time I Shoplifted from Speedway Drugs.md

 I knew what he meant.
 But that was stealing and that was wrong so I asked, “But that’s stealing?” and he responded, “So what?” with an ambivalent shrug.

-We were both kids and I guess this was my introduction to shoplifting.
+We were both kids and I guess this was my childhood introduction to shoplifting.
 So I asked, “What if I get caught?
 I don’t want to get in trouble.

 “Don’t worry!” he said.
 “Let’s just go in,” he added.